therden/sequential-links-rustler/README.md

 Basic Usage
 -----------
-`Sequential Links Rustler` takes a __"URL mask"__ -- which is really just a URL with one or more "range definitions" -- and generates an HTML page with links to the set of resources that were specified, opening it in a new tab withing the browser you've selected.
+`Sequential Links Rustler` takes a __"URL mask"__ containing at least one __"range definition"__ and generates an HTML page with links to the set of resources that were specified, opening it in a new browser tab.

+A __URL mask__ is just a standard URL, except that in one or more portions a numeric value has been replaced by __range definition__.

-__"Range definitions"__ are contained within curly brackets, and consist (at a minimum) of a Start integer and a Stop integer separate by a hyphen.
-(If desired, those elements may be followed by a semi-colon and a Stride value, which may be a positive or negative integer value.
-If no Stride is specified, a positive value of 1 will be assumed.)
+A __range definition__ is written within curly brackets, and at a minimum consists of a Start integer and a Stop integer separated by a hyphen.  `Sequential Links Rustler` calculates the set of values described by the __range definition__ and then generates a series of links, each of which replaces the __range definition__ with the next value in the set.

+If the Stop value is larger than the Start value then, by default, the value inserted into each generated link be one greater than the last.

 For example: the URL mask<br>
 `https://therden.github.io/sequential-links-rustler/images/sausage{0-20}.jpeg`<br>